- SCU Business Home

 ARE INTERVIEWS REQUIRED FOR ADMISSION TO THE CAAP PROGRAM?

-No. The application process may be handled via mail or e-mail, and no visit to the
+No. The application process may be handled via mail or e-mail, and no visit to the Santa Clara University campus is required prior to the start of classes.

 CAN I TAKE CLASSES IN THE CAAP PROGRAM IF I AM ALSO ENROLLED IN AN MBA PROGRAM AT SANTA CLARA UNIVERSITY OR AT ANOTHER UNIVERSITY?